mech/Learning-Notes/FrontEnd/JavaScript/React/Components.md

 > Let's say you have a list composed of many components with a complicated nested structure, and one item in the list changes.
 It would be a waste of resources to perform a diff on every single component in the list.
 By implementing `shouldComponentUpdate`, you can basically tell React to ignore all the components except the one that changed.

 The default behavior of `shouldComponentUpdate` is to let React do a virtual DOM diff to arrive at a decision whether to update or not which can be time consuming.

+If `shouldComponentUpdate` returns `false`, the component and all its children's `render` methods are not called during an update of its parents.

 ### componentWillUpdate